ucll-scripting/exercises/04-scripting/03-pipes/01-range.py/explanations.md

 It'd be easier if we could somehow chain them together, to be able to tell that the first script's output is the second script's input, etc.

-(Install the VSCode Markdown Preview Mermaid Support extension to view the diagram below.)

 <center>

 ```mermaid